ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 Data and code:

-TRMM has a lot of data products all available in HDF format.
-The MERS lab has
+TRMM has a lot of data products all available from NASA at https://eospso.nasa.gov/missions/spaceborne-imaging-radar-c

 YSCAT